j19sch/building-an-api-testing-framework/extras/README.md

 ToDo:
-- create book to delete in test, instead of deleting first on of retrieved books
+- create book to delete in test, instead of deleting first one of retrieved books